WICG/handwriting-recognition/explainer.md

     * `touch`: Input was made with touchscreen
     * `pen`: Input was made with stylus pen
     * `mouse`: Input was made with mouse
 * `textContext`: A string, the text that comes before the handwriting.
 This can be texts that were previously recognized, or were given as the writing context (e.g. "Write your name here:").
-This is the linguistic context to help disambiguate the handwriting (e.g. “Hello <span style="text-decoration:underline;">world</span>” vs “Hello <span style="text-decoration:underline;">word</span>”).
+This is the linguistic context to help disambiguate the handwriting (e.g. “Hello <span style="text-decoration:underline;">world</span>” vs. “Hello <span style="text-decoration:underline;">word</span>”).
 * `alternatives`: A number, the maximum number of alternative predictions.

 Hints won’t guarantee the result will satisfy these constraints.
 For example, proving the characters hint won’t guarantee the prediction result will only contain these characters.